 During the double-blind treatment phase, rates of hypertension AEs were low for the placebo and erenumab 70- and 140-mg treatment groups, as well as during open-label erenumab treatment.

-Analyses of clinical trial and postmarketing data revealed no evidence of increased risk for hypertension in patients with migraine treated with erenumab (Aimoig; Novartis), an FDA-approved monoclonal antibody that targets calcitonin gene-related peptide (CGRP) receptor.1
+Analyses of clinical trial and postmarketing data revealed no evidence of increased risk for hypertension in patients with migraine treated with erenumab (Aimoig; Amgen), an FDA-approved monoclonal antibody that targets calcitonin gene-related peptide (CGRP) receptor.1

 Despite no previous evidence of hypertension during the clinical development program, concerns were raised after adverse events (AEs) of hypertension were identified in the postmarketing setting.
 Erenumab was approved in May 2018 as a self-administered once monthly preventive treatment.
 Lead author David W. Dodick, MD, professor of neurology, Mayo Clinic Scottsdale, and colleagues aimed to understand the risk by performing a pooled analysis of 4 phase 2 and phase 3 clinical trials identified from May 17, 2018, through January 31, 2020.